 As beautiful and stunning as they are, I would cross that off the list of must-haves if you plan to stay here long-term.

-After six moves in the big city, I have, as you can imagine, created my must-have list when it comes to searching for the ideal apartment.
+After six moves in the big city, I have, as you can imagine, created my can’t-live-without list when it comes to searching for the ideal apartment.
 And these must-haves should be in the new place I’m viewing and considering spending the next year or so in.
 Or else I’m not interested.

 Here it is: